Can TSA search your phone? Know your digital rights at the airport

 Report any issues

 If you believe your rights have been violated during the screening process, you can file a complaint with the TSA.
-You can ask to speak to a supervisor while at the airport, or they also have a website and hotline where you can report any concerns or issues.
+You can ask to speak to a supervisor while at the airport or go to the TSA website to report any concerns or issues.

 Related articles